Grammy nominations are here

 Singer Janelle Monáe -- along with Alessia Cara and Shawn Mendes -- announced some the nominees on "CBS This Morning."
 Monáe became emotional when her "Dirty Computer" was announced for album of the year.

-She said she was especially moved because the project is "about community," especially the LGBT community of which she is a part
+She said she was moved because the project is "about community," especially the LGBT community of which she is a part.

 "I hope they feel seen," Monáe said.
 "I hope they feel loved and I hope they feel celebrated."